A few months ago, we met with the EHS director at a research organization (let's call him Greg).

 BioRAFT can help with your gap analysis

 It's clear that EHS software is both essential and unbeatable for reducing risks, improving lab safety, and even attracting and retaining talent.
-Unlocking resources to purchase EHS software hinges on leveraging your knowledge of your organization's risks and critical deficiencies.
+Unlocking resources to purchase EHS software hinges on leveraging your knowledge of your organization's risks and critical deficiencies, and identifying the right ways to save.
 Do that effectively, and you'll be in a much better position to get the software you need.

 That's where we come in.
 Our team of researchers and EHS professionals (and expert negotiators) have years of experience solving critical challenges in laboratory risk management.
 We'll perform a free gap analysis to help you unlock resources for EHS software.